Matura: The new centralized Matura (Zentralmatura)

 In 2015, the old Matura system was replaced by a new concept called Zentralmatura (centralized Matura).
 Graduation exams are now put together by bifie (an institution for research in education) and every graduation exam in Austria is now held on the same day.
 However, the teachers still correct all the exams themselves using an answer sheet that is included in the exam packages.

 Students can still choose either four or three written exams (maths, German and one foreign language are compulsory; one additional language can also be chosen).
 When students choose three written exams, they will have to do another three oral exams.
 When choosing four written exams, only two additional oral exams are necessary.

 What is also new is that every student now has to write a graduation paper called VWA (Vorwissenschaftliche Arbeit or, literally translated, "Pre-scientific paper").
 They can choose any topic they want, usually one year before graduating.
 When they have finished writing it (it should usually be 30.000 to 60.000 characters long), they have to present it to teachers and to the head (Vorsitzende(r)).
 The VWA is another grade in the Maturazeugnis.

-In Bulgaria
+Bulgaria

 In Bulgarian the matura is formally called държавен зрелостен изпит (Romanization: darzhaven zrelosten izpit, State Maturity Exam) or ДЗИ (DZI), but usually it is called simply матура.
 There is only one compulsory subject – Bulgarian Language and Literature, but students are required to select an additional subject of their choice; they can also request a third and fourth subject.
 Each exam consists of a single written test.
 The second subject must be chosen between: